Sithembiso Ngema: Political career

-Ngema had served as a Democratic Alliance councillor in the eThekwini Metropolitan Municipality.
+Ngema was elected a proportional representation (PR) councillor in the eThekwini Metropolitan Municipality in 2011 and re-elected in 2016.
 At the DA provincial elective conference held on 27 March 2021, he was elected as one of three deputy provincial chairpersons of the DA alongside Elma Rabe and Sehana Kajee.
+Ngema was re-elected as a councillor in eThekwini in the 2021 municipal election.

 In April 2023, Ngema stood for deputy provincial leader of the party.
 He was elected at the party's provincial conference, having defeated Mzamo Billy.

 On 28 September 2023, Ngema was sworn in as a Member of the KwaZulu-Natal Legislature; he filled the casual vacancy that arose when Hlanganani Gumbi resigned earlier that month.